PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/070-corporate-actions/010-checkpoints.md

 ### 2. Scheduled Checkpoints

-Scheduled checkpoints are created by providing an array of future timestamps using `asset::create_schedule`.
+Scheduled checkpoints are created by providing an array of future timestamps using `checkpoint::create_schedule`.
 The schedule consists of:

 - A sorted array of timestamps defining when checkpoints should be created
 - Each timestamp specified in milliseconds since Unix epoch